 In a large bowl, whisk the cornmeal, sugar, flour, salt, and baking soda until well blended.
 Add the buttermilk and eggs and whisk to combine.
 Whisk in 1 cup of the whole milk.
 Add 2 Tbs of the chive-brown butter, leaving the remainder in the skillet (or in the saucepan), and whisk until combined.
 (If you browned your butter in a saucepan, pour the remaining butter on the bottom of your 7x11 baking pan, swirling to make sure the entire bottom of the pan is greased.)
 Pour the batter into the skillet and bake for 15 minutes.

-After 15 minutes, pour the remaining 1 cup of milk on top of the break and bake for another 25 to 35 minutes, or until the cornbread is golden brown and firm.
+After 15 minutes, pour the remaining 1 cup of milk on top of the bread and bake for another 25 to 35 minutes, or until the cornbread is golden brown and firm.
 When you gently shake the skillet, the cornbread shouldn’t wobble but it doesn’t need to be bone dry when tested with a toothpick in the center.
 Remove and let cool slightly.
 Serve warm, with butter and honey if desired.

 Makes 8 servings (depending on size of pan used)